- What?

 puppet resource package puppetdb_cli ensure=present provider=puppet_gem

-And Afterwards run the query with /opt/puppetlabs/puppet/bin/puppet-query $query
+And afterwards run the query with /opt/puppetlabs/puppet/bin/puppet-query $query

 .
 For PE installations you can use puppet query